Av75sh/Backend/1 NOTES/chapter1.md

 ## Npx (node package executor)
-It is a command line utility which runn the program without installing it
+It is a command line utility which runs the program without installing it

 ``` Example
 npx nodemon app.js              -> runs nodemon directly without installing it
 ```

 ### HTTP
-We don't need to do npm everytime so we use `[npx nodemon file.js]` this ('http) => import the build-in http module in node js which allow to create http server
+We don't need to do npm everytime so we can use `[npx nodemon file.js]` this ('http) => import the build-in http module in node js which allow to create http server.

 ---

 1. ### Packages :-
-        is the reusalable code  [npmjs website for packages] Ex:- a particular code must be common in all node js files so we don't need to write it again we use the node packages
+        it is the reusalable code  [npmjs website for packages] Ex:- a particular code must be common in all node js files so we don't need to write it again we use the node packages

 2. ### Package.json / Package-lock.json :-